-- Once you have the tool in hand, insert a grinder, tighten it up and then push it up and down the handle and don’t forget to twist.
+- Once you have the tool in hand, insert a grinder, tighten it up, push it up and down the handle, and don’t forget to twist.
 This process makes the seat grinder smooth.

-- After a few turns, remove the grinder and run your fingers around the top of the seat to check for indents.
+- After a few turns, remove the grinder.
+Run your fingers around the top of the seat to check for indents.

 - Keep grinding until the valve seat is entirely smooth.